DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Abstract

 \section{Abstract}

 Satellite videos provide continuous observations of surface dynamics but pose significant challenges for multi-object tracking (MOT), especially under unstabilized conditions where platform jitter and the weak appearance of tiny objects jointly degrade tracking performance.
-To address this problem, we propose DeTracker, a joint detection-and-tracking framework tailored for unstabilized satellite videos.
-DeTracker introduces a Global–Local Motion Decoupling (GLMD) module that explicitly separates satellite platform motion from true object motion through global alignment and local refinement, leading to improved trajectory stability and motion estimation accuracy.
+To address this problem, we propose DeTracker, a joint-detection-and-tracking framework tailored for unstabilized satellite videos.
+DeTracker introduces a task-driven Global--Local Motion Decoupling (GLMD) module to address the motion imbalance between dominant platform motion and weak target motion.
+It suppresses background-dominated motion via global semantic alignment at the feature level and captures target-specific motion through local refinement, improving trajectory stability and identity consistency.
 In addition, a Temporal Dependency Feature Pyramid (TDFP) module is developed to perform cross-frame temporal feature fusion, enhancing the continuity and discriminability of tiny-object representations.
 We further construct a new benchmark dataset, \emph{SDM-Car-SU}, which simulates multi-directional and multi-speed platform motions to enable systematic evaluation of tracking robustness under varying motion perturbations.
-Extensive experiments on both simulated and real unstabilized satellite videos demonstrate that DeTracker significantly outperforms existing methods, achieving 61.1\% MOTA on \emph{SDM-Car-SU} and 47.3\% MOTA on real satellite video data.
+Extensive experiments on both simulated and real unstabilized satellite videos demonstrate that DeTracker significantly outperforms existing methods, achieving 61.1\% MOTA on \emph{SDM-Car-SU} and 45.3\% MOTA on real satellite video data.
+The code and dataset will be publicly available at https://github.com/alex-chenjiajun/DeTracker.